-The TCU Course Design Institute: Starting With the End in Mind is an extensive, intensive, five-part workshop in which you will focus on designing or redesigning a specific course.
-You will use the process of Backwards Design, and work through a model of Integrated Course Design to build or rebuild a course that is student-centered, and produces significant learning.
+The TCU Course Design Institute is an extensive, intensive, multi-day workshop in which you will use the learner-centered process of Backward Design, and the Scientific Teaching principles of Inclusiveness, Active Learning, and Assessment, to design or redesign a course that leads to improved student learning.

-- Apply of the process of Backwards Design to build a course in which goals, assignments, and instruction are integrated and aligned
+- Utilized learner-centered design principles to build a course in which goals, assessments, and instruction are integrated and aligned.

 *You are encouraged to bring a laptop that is connected to the TCU network.

 The institute will consist of large- and small-group sessions, and 1:1 consultations with Koehler Center faculty developers as requested.
 Throughout the institute, you will be provided with the tools, time, guidance, and support needed to design an aligned, learner-centered course.
 You will leave the institute with a sound course structure, the beginnings of relevant instructional materials, and a peer-reviewed draft of a syllabus.

 The institute will consist of four morning meetings to provide hands-on practice with writing measurable course learning outcomes; designing ongoing, authentic, and aligned assessments; embedding active learning strategies; refining inclusive practices, and developing a course syllabus.
 Participants are strongly encouraged to work independently in the afternoons, and consult 1:1 with Koehler Center faculty developers as needed.
 Participants will be required to complete pre- and post-institute questionnaires, share components of their work for peer review and feedback, and submit a working draft of a course syllabus.

 - Day #2: Developing ongoing, authentic, and aligned assessments

 - Day #3: Evaluating and selecting teaching strategies and in-class learning activities that support the desired learning